 Our ability to sell our products and generate revenues depends upon our direct and independent sales forces within the United States, direct sales force in Germany and relationships with independent international distributors.
-Currently our direct and independent sales forces within the United States consist of approximately 19 employees and one independent representative, respectively and our direct sales force in Germany consists of 3 employees.
-Our international independent distributors are managed by a team of 6 people.
+Currently our direct and independent sales forces within the United States consist of approximately 17 employees and one independent representative, respectively and our direct sales force in Germany consists of one employee.
+Our international independent distributors are managed by a team of 5 people.
 We generally grant our distributors exclusive territories for the sale of our products in specified countries.
 The amount and timing of resources dedicated by our distributors to the sales of our products is not within our control.
 Our international sales are largely dependent on the efforts of these third parties.
 If any distributor breaches the terms of its distribution agreement with us or fails to generate sales of our products, we may be forced to replace the distributor and our ability to sell our products into that exclusive sales territory would be adversely affected.

 We do not have any long-term employment contracts with the members of our direct sales force.
 We may be unable to replace our direct sales force personnel with individuals of equivalent technical expertise and qualifications, which may harm our revenues and our ability to maintain market share.
 Similarly, our independent and distributor agreements are generally terminable at will by either party and independents and distributors may terminate their relationships with us, which would affect our sales and results of operations.
-We may be unable to recruit and retain qualified personnel in in Germany as part of our direct sales team.
+We may be unable to recruit and retain qualified personnel in Germany as part of our direct sales team.
 Any loss of the members of our existing direct or indirect sales organizations, or any failure to execute on our plans to further develop our sales function, could have an adverse impact on our business, results of operations and financial condition.
+Additionally, our sales forces' operations have been disrupted by the COVID-19 pandemic, as many are no longer allowed to travel and must instead perform their services from home, which could have an impact on their ability to sell and distribute our products.